 From 1949 until 1966 the property was owned by Washington State University and operated as the Southwestern Washington Experiment Station.
 The property remained in university ownership until 2008, but the facility operated under a revised system with different names in later years, including the Southwest Washington Research Unit, Washington State University Vancouver Research Extension Unit, and Washington State University's 78th Street Extension.
 In 1950, the Southwest Washington Experiment Station was one of seven similar facilities in Washington State.
-Classiv Agricultural research analyzed multiple crops, including tree fruits, vegetables, forages, small grains, ornamentals, Christmas trees, and berry crops.
+Agricultural research analyzed multiple crops, including tree fruits, vegetables, forages, small grains, ornamentals, Christmas trees, and berry crops.
 The program also provided hands-on practical education on irrigation systems, fertilizer, and explanation of field experiments through annual farmers' field days.
 Local equipment distributors and dealers also used the facility as an opportunity to draw audiences of potential buyers to give demonstrations of equipment.

 Newspaper articles touted the trickle-down success the Southwestern Washington Experiment Station provided for local farmers.
 Research and training on disease control, resistant crops, soil conditions, fertilizers and irrigations provided a boon of knowledge, harvest yields, and profitability to farming practices in Southwestern Washington.
 The facility hosted annual "field days" to demonstrate research results of new crop strains, irrigation, fertilizing, and pruning techniques, and the test plots on the farm.
 For example, one experiment began in 1950, tested 44 varieties of peaches to identify the variety most adaptable and valuable to the local area.
 The experiment involved years of recording the varieties date of bloom, date of harvest, yield, and size of fruit.
-Another experiment, conducted in 1950-1951, evaluated 100 varieties of tomatoes to determine the hardiest, most productive, and best suited varieties clxix "10 Years Old; Much Research Under Way," The Columbian, July 31, 1953, 5.
+Another experiment, conducted in 1950-1951, evaluated 100 varieties of tomatoes to determine the hardiest, most productive, and best suited varieties for the Southwest Washington climate and soil.
+Additional research implemented standard practices of spraying Boron in pear orchards to improve production.